CapricornGuang/Nonstationary-time-series-forecasting-data/README.md

 ## Acknowlegements![China Unicom](https://img.shields.io/badge/China%20Unicom-CC_BY--NC--SA--red.svg?color=critical)

-Thanks for the data collected by China United Network Communications Group Co., Ltd.
+Thanks for the NPT data collected by China United Network Communications Group Co., Ltd.<br/>
+Thanks for the ETT datasets collected by https://github.com/zhouhaoyi/ETDataset.<br/>
+The Solar and Traffic datasets collected by https://github.com/laiguokun/multivariate-time-series-data.<br/>
+The WTH, ECL datasets collected by https://github.com/RPcb/ARNN.<br/>

 At the same time, thank you all for your attention to this work!